AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration examples.md

 -   Example 2

     In the following lifecycle rule configuration, the filter condition indicates that the lifecycle rule applies to all objects in the bucket.
-The lifecycle rule specifies that all objects in the bucket expires 300 days after objects are last modified.
+The lifecycle rule specifies that all objects in the bucket expire 300 days after the objects are last modified.

     ```
     <LifecycleConfiguration>